ATFutures/who3/README.md

 planning tool in the UK and is being used by dozens of transport planning organizations to improve the effectiveness of hundreds of km of cycleway schemes.
-The international application of these methods, supplemented by new high performace software (Padgham and Peutschnig 2017), raises the possibility of a globally scalable tool for sustainable transport planning.
+The international application of these methods, supplemented by new high performace software (Padgham 2019), raises the possibility of a globally scalable tool for sustainable transport planning.
 Follow-up work will seek funding for such a global tool.

 The prototype web application we will develop for this project will be implemented at the city level, however, in Accra, Kathmandu, and at